Q: Where do I get the files from?

 Q: Will the files include instructions?

-A: We would love to create some instructions, however this would be incredibly time consuming and thus it's on the backburner until everything else is complete.
+A: We would love to create some instructions, however this would be incredibly time consuming and thus your best option is to join our Discord Community via Patreon.

 Q: How much of the robot is 3D-printed?
 Can't I just I print the entire robot?